scotteratigan/electron-dr/README.md

 - Pipe sge server messages to main window
 - Is there a way to streamline login? what does SF client do differently?
 What message does it wait for?

-- title bar replacement (since it can't be skinned)
-  - is this worthwhile? it would ruin the native look

-- Further xml work
-  - magic - indicate time until fully-prepped
-  - store list

-- Basic script system w/ pauses for now

-- Logging - set up non-xml logger also?
-- Game Text
-- XML changes?
-- Script error debug?

 - Support to enter your own account info
 - Support for multiple accounts

+- Logging
+  - use non-xml logger in tandem
+  - be sure to log script errors for debugging

+- Script system w/ pauses for now
+  - loaded via worker thread
+  - access to xml events, globals, and game text

+- Links: make links open in new window (login links, for instance)

 - Non-xml parsing
-  - assess
+  - assess (and other windows)
   - attack parsing
   - info / stat parsing
-  - exp command (useful to set vars at login)
+  - exp command (useful to set vars after #xml reset)

 - Better visual for RT display and bodyPosition